zcdong/Devguide/book/uavcan-node-firmware.md

 cd firmware
 make px4esc.image
 ```
-The firmware image will be located at `firmware/build/org.pixhawk.px4esc-bldc-v1-1.0.00000000.bin`.
+The firmware image will be located at `firmware/build/org.pixhawk.px4esc-bldc-v1-1.0.<xxxxxxxx>.bin`, where `<xxxxxxxx>` is an arbitrary sequence of numbers and letters.

 ## Firmware Installation on the Autopilot